wendikristine/documentation-template/git-version-control/git-basics.md

 > **Repository** - the Git data structure which contains files and folders, as well as how the files/folders have changed over time

-## Accessing GitLab
+## Accessing GitHub

-* In your browser, navigate to [https://gitlab.com/](https://gitlab.com/) and login using your credentials.
-Click on the green button at the top of the window that says `New project`.
+- In your browser, navigate to <https://github.com/> and `Sign in` using your credentials.
+If you need to create an account, click `Sign up`.
+- To create a new repository, find and click on the green button at the top of the window that says `New`.
-* Choose the `Blank project` tab, create a name for the project, and select the "Visibility Level" that you prefer.
-Then click `Create project`.
+- Type a name for your new repository.
+Then select `Public` or `Private`.
+All other options are optional and will not have any effect on this tutorial.

-* Notice that GitLab has provided instructions to perform Git setup and initialization of your repository.
-We will follow those instructions.
+- Notice that GitHub has provided instructions to perform Git setup and initialization of your repository.
+We will follow those instructions in the next section.
-* _\(Optional\)_ Prior to cloning the repository, consider adding your SSH key to your GitLab profile so you are not prompted for credentials after every commit.
-To add your public SSH key to GitLab:
+- _(Optional)_ Before continuing, consider adding your SSH key to your GitHub profile so you are not prompted for credentials after every commit.
+To add your public SSH key to GitHub:
-  * Click on your user image in the top-right of the GitLab window.
+  - Click on your user image in the top-right of the GitHub window.
-  * Select `Settings`.
+  - Select `Settings`.
-  * On the left, click `SSH keys`.
+  - On the left, click `SSH and GPG keys`, then `New SSH key`.
-  * Paste your _**public**_ SSH key in the box, provide a title, and save by clicking `Add key`.
+  - Paste your _**public**_ SSH key in the box, provide a title, and save by clicking `Add SSH key`.

 ## Local Machine Setup

-* First, use the command line to see if Git is installed. \(Windows users may check their list of currently installed programs.\)
+* First, use the command line to see if Git is installed.
+(Windows users may check their list of currently installed programs.)

   ```bash
   git --version